Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

       - actuator_1
       - actuator_2

+The :code:`name`, :code:`sensors` and :code:`actuators` can only contain the the characters :code:`a-z`, :code:`A-Z`, :code:`0-9` and :code:`_`.

-If you want to put the PLCs in a different file, see section :ref:`PLCs in different file`.
+If you want to put the PLCs in a different file, see the section :ref:`PLCs in a different file`.

 sensors
 ~~~~~~~~~~~~
-Sensors can be these 4 things:
+Sensors can be one of the following types:

 * Tank level
     * Use the tank name from the :code:`.inp` file.